Museum of medical history books Muri

 In its exhibits, the MMBM conveys scientific knowledge in plain language in a modern way, exhibiting selected individual works in an attractive and scientifically sound manner.

 The existing book collection is properly maintained and selectively supplemented and expanded as needed.
 The current inventory is stored and exhibited in an appropriate climatic environment to protect these valuable cultural assets from decay and maintain them for future generations.
 Books and manuscripts are made available for research.

 In its exhibitions, the MMBM offers instructive and, at the same time, enjoyable opportunities to interact with the world of thought of earlier centuries and contemplate the development and changeability of knowledge.

 The focus of the permanent exhibition is on the early modern period, a time of upheaval: Religious fanaticism meets scientific ways of thinking, dogmatic traditions meet the curious spirit of discovery, and the exhibited books are similarly exciting.
 Their histories have been scientifically prepared and beckon you to embark on a fascinating journey of discovery into the past.

-The collection contains additional treasures that also originate from later times and are available for future exhibitions and research.
+The collection contains additional treasures that also originate from later times and are available for exhibitions and research.

 Next Free Tour: Sunday, 10 March